josh-collinsworth/joco-sveltekit/src/routes/blog/posts/moonlander.md

 	Any time you find yourself doing something regularly that _doesn't_ already have an easy shortcut, consider creating one using meh or hyper.
 It's amazingly powerful to have simple, two-key shortcuts for common tasks.
 So if you're gonna use a keyboard like the Moonlander, lean all the way in and get the full benefit.

 * **Make sure it's plugged in well**.
 I found the sockets and cable that connect the two halves of the keyboard a little finicky.
 If the cable isn't fully connected, the Moonlander may not work at all.
-(I actually thought mine had been damaged in shipping for about the first hour I had it, because it won't even seem to turn on if things aren't connected properly.)
+I actually thought mine had been damaged in shipping for about the first hour I had it, because it won't even seem to turn on if things aren't connected properly.

 * **If you're thinking about it, do it**.
-I probably won't stick with the Moonlander forever, but I'm glad I took this leap because I feel like so many doors have been opened now.
+I may not stick with the Moonlander forever, but I'm glad I took this leap because I feel like so many doors have been opened now.
 I'm a better typist, for one.
 For another, I know that any way I might need to customize this keyboard in the future, I can.
+For now, though, it's a great tool that will only improve with time, as I unlock more of its potential, and mine with it.

-	But also, I feel confident that if and when I _do_ decide to try another keyboard, the leap will be much smaller.
+	Also, I feel confident that if and when I _do_ decide to try another keyboard, the leap will be much smaller.
 I've already put in the time and effort to "git gud", and that's gonna carry over.
-That feels good.
+That feels nice to know.

-I hope this post has been helpful, if you're considering making the leap!
-Some quibbles aside, I've been increasingly happy with this keyboard as I've grown accustomed to it, and began to learn to work with the grain of its nuances.
+I hope this post has been helpful, if you're considering a new keyboard of your own.
+Some quibbles aside, I've been increasingly happy with the Moonlander as I've grown accustomed to it, and began to learn to work with the grain of its nuances.